Catherine Smith, Licensed Clinical Social Worker

 My roots in community service

-In 2005, while I was attending Tulane University and working on my Master’s thesis with the Tibetan refugee community in Dharamshala, India, the arrival of Hurricane Katrina brought the loss of my home and belongings as well as new clarity in my life work.
+In 2005, while I was attending Tulane University in New Orleans, and working on my Master’s thesis with the Tibetan refugee community in Dharamshala, India, the arrival of Hurricane Katrina brought the loss of my home and belongings as well as new clarity in my life work.
 This was the first time I had ever experienced real personal loss, and I was awed by the genuine concern and compassion shown by the Tibetan community despite the severity of their own circumstances.
 It was this demonstration of warmth, selflessness and loving kindness that impacted me most.…and it was contagious.

 Still learning